Edicts of Ashoka: Languages of the Edicts

-Three languages were used: Ashokan Prakrit, Greek (the language of the neighbouring Greco-Bactrian kingdom and the Greek communities in Ashoka's realm) and Aramaic (the official language of the former Achaemenid Empire).
-The Prakrit displayed local variations, from early Gandhari in the northwest, to Old Ardhamagadhi in the east, where it was the "chancery language" of the court.
+Three languages were used: Ashokan Prakrit, Greek (the language of the neighbouring Greco-Bactrian Kingdom and the Greek communities in Ashoka's realm) and Aramaic (an official language of the former Achaemenid Empire).
+The Prakrit displayed local variations, from early Gandhari language in the northwest, to Old Ardhamagadhi in the east, where it was the "chancery language" of the court.
 The language level of the Prakrit inscriptions tends to be rather informal or colloquial.

 Four scripts were used.
 Prakrit inscriptions were written in the Brahmi and Kharosthi scripts, the latter for the area of modern Pakistan.
 The Greek and Aramaic inscriptions used their respective scripts, in the northwestern areas of Ashoka's territory, in modern Pakistan and Afghanistan.

 While most Edicts were in Ashokan Prakrit, a few were written in Greek or Aramaic.
 The Kandahar Rock Inscription is bilingual Greek-Aramaic.
 The Kandahar Greek Edict of Ashoka is in Greek only, and originally probably contained all the Major Rock Edicts 1-14.
 The Greek language used in the inscription is of a very high level and displays philosophical refinement.
 It also displays an in-depth understanding of the political language of the Hellenic world in the 3rd century BCE.
 This suggests a highly cultured Greek presence in Kandahar at that time.

 By contrast, in the rock edicts engraved in southern India in the newly conquered territories of Karnataka and Andhra Pradesh, Ashoka only used the Prakrit of the North as the language of communication, with the Brahmi script, and not the local Dravidian idiom, which can be interpreted as a kind of authoritarianism in respect to the southern territories.

 Ashoka's edicts were the first written inscriptions in India after the ancient city of Harrapa fell to ruin.
 Due to the influence of Ashoka's Prakrit inscriptions, Prakrit would remain the main inscriptional language for the following centuries, until the rise of inscriptional Sanskrit from the 1st century CE.